angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 It takes a *notifier* Observable as an argument.
 When this notifier emits once, the result stream will be completed.

 Let's explain this with a simpler example: We have a long-running interval which we combine with `takeUntil()`.
-As a the notifier we use an Observable that emits after 5100 ms.
+As a the notifier we use an Observable that emits after 5100 ms (using `timer()` with just 1 argument creates an Observable that fires once and then completes).
 The resulting Observable will emit the interval events, and will then complete after 5100 ms when the notifier fires.

 ```ts